GoogleCloudPlatform/django-demo-app-unicodex/docs/60-ongoing-deployments.md

 With this setup, any time we push code to the `master` branch, our service will be deployed.

-This works well when you have Pull Requests in Github being merged to the `master` branch: any merged PR will automatically create a new deployment.
+This works well when you have Pull Requests in Github being merged to the `master` branch: any merged PR will automatically initalise a new deployment.

 ---